-Protein How Much Do I Need?
+Home ยป Self-Care Your Body ยป Protein How Much Do I Need?
+Part 3

-Q: “mo, I was at your online Protein seminar and was wondering could you do a post with the instructions to calculate how much protein is needed daily.
+Q: โ€œmo, I was at your online Protein seminar last Summer and was wondering if you could do a post with the instructions to calculate how much protein is needed daily.
 And maybe include some of the studies you shared about the positive impact eating more can have on:

 • bones